 In terms of hunting licenses, tags, permits, and stamps, statewide revenue from issuance could be anticipated to increase by a negligible to minor amount from the existing 328,000 licenses, tags, permits, and stamps issued statewide in 2011 (at a gross cost of nearly six million dollars).
-This effect could potentially be detectable through analysis of yearly trends in hunting licenses, tags, permits, and stamps for users in the region of the Preserve, but it would not be expected to have any noticeable impact on the economic environment of the Preserve or surrounding areas.

 In Collier County, a negligible increase in tourism might be expected during hunting season from hunters visiting the area to participate in hunting activities in the Preserve.
-This effect would likely be below any detectable level and would not be expected to have any discernible effect on the economic environment of areas surrounding the Preserve.
 No impacts would be expected to the population or employment in Collier County.